Ploy (film): Censorship issues

 The version of Ploy that was shown at Cannes featured some extended scenes of nudity and sex between the bartender (Ananda Everingham) and the maid (Porntip Papanai).
 This is uncommon for Thai films because the industry is subjected to a censorship code that prohibits such depictions.

 Pen-Ek said he didn't like directing the sex scenes.
 "It's not fun at all.
 I don't know how to direct two people making love!
 And it's not a good experience when they had to do it over and over again for 12 hours."

 In describing the scenes in his review, Russell Edwards of Variety called them "compellingly erotic", but sarcastically added that the scenes "indicate that cinema's gain has truly been pornography's loss."

 Todd Brown of Twitchfilm.net said the sex scenes might harm the film's chances in Thailand, saying "Thailand is notorious for the uneven application of its censorship laws but graphic nudity is pretty much always frowned upon."

-Ahead of the film's opening in Thailand, the country's Board of Censorship ordered eight cuts for scenes it deemed obscene and inappropriate, mostly the lovemaking scenes.
+Ahead of the film's opening in Thailand, the country's Board of Censorship ordered eight cuts for scenes it deemed obscene and inappropriate, mostly the sex scenes.
 The director re-edited the film, cutting some scenes and adding others not included in the Cannes version, so the length is unchanged.
 The version shown in Cannes is unlikely to be seen in Thailand.

 "Once again a good movie has been butchered by the powers-that-be, who believe their judgment is superior to ours," Bangkok Post film critic Kong Rithdee said in his review, referring to another film that had run afoul of Thai censors earlier in the year, Syndromes and a Century, by Apichatpong Weerasethakul.
 That film was pulled from release by the director, who refused to make the cuts ordered.

 For Ploy, the cuts have little effect on the film as whole, Rithdee said, though the contrast is less stark between the bartender's and maid's steamy sex scenes and the chilly arguments of the married couple.

 The uncensored version of the film was screened in the main competition at the 2007 Bangkok International Film Festival.